sarahrosehassan/find-primes/README.md

 There are many simple algorithms for finding prime numbers, however, this finds the most efficient algorithm through implementing the "Sieve of Eratosthenes"

 # What is a Prime Number?
-Prime numbers only have 2 factors.
-Factors perfectly divide a number without a remainder.
+Prime numbers only have 2 factors 1 and the number itself.
+These factors perfectly divide a number without a remainder.

 # Sieve of Eratosthenes